billba/prague/docs/combining.md

 )
 ```

-However thinking about `recipe`, a more user-friendly approach would probably be to return an action letting the user know that there was an unexpected error.
+(Thinking about `recipe`, a more user-friendly approach would probably be to return an action letting the user know that there was an unexpected error.
+This exercise is left for the reader).

+## Conclusion

+In this chapter we added a new scenario to our chatbot, and learned how to use *Prague* to elimininate up a lot of repetitive code, making our remaining code more expressive and future-proof.

+## Next

+In the [next chapter](./scoring.md) we'll learn about dealing with multiple ambiguous matches with scoring.